natancox/stardog-docs/src/docs/cluster.html.md

 ## Troubleshooting

-### Zookeeper
+### ZooKeeper

-By default, Zookeeper uses [majority quorums][zk-quorums] for leader election which means that, at any given time, Zookeeper requires that there are at least *n/2 + 1* nodes when leader election is happening.
-In the unfortunate event that a Stardog Cluster is stuck in this phase, you can use Starman to recover a Zookeeper node using:
+By default, ZooKeeper uses [majority quorums][zk-quorums] for leader election which means that, at any given time, ZooKeeper requires that there are at least *n/2 + 1* nodes when leader election is happening.
+In the unfortunate event that a Stardog Cluster is stuck in this phase, you can use Starman to recover a ZooKeeper node using:

 ``` bash
 ./starman cluster addnodes --provider <provider> --id <cluster id> --zk-node
 ```

-Starman will attempt to guess which of the Zookeeper server(s) was lost and try to bring a Zookeeper server back---one at a time---with the same hostname.
+Starman will attempt to guess which of the ZooKeeper server(s) was lost and try to bring a ZooKeeper server back---one at a time---with the same hostname.

-Starman creates a list of hostnames when nodes are deployed to a cluster and uses that list to communicate between nodes in the Zookeeper cluster.
-This way whenever a Zookeeper server is lost, a new one can be brought back without having to use the same IP address, which may not be possible or expensive for some cloud providers.
+Starman creates a list of hostnames when nodes are deployed to a cluster and uses that list to communicate between nodes in the ZooKeeper cluster.
+This way whenever a ZooKeeper server is lost, a new one can be brought back without having to use the same IP address, which may not be possible or expensive for some cloud providers.

 [zk-quorums]: http://zookeeper.apache.org/doc/r3.3.5/zookeeperInternals.html#sc_quorum